DIY Methods To Remove Water Stains From Wood Furniture

 What We Learned In The Video

-The finish on the subject table was modern version of lacquer, as the table was made in the 21st century.
-It's unlikely that it was a catalyzed lacquer, due to the severity of the water and heat marks.
+The finish on the subject table was a modern version of lacquer, as the table was made in the 21st century.
+It's unlikely that it was a catalyzed lacquer, due to the severity of the white water and heat marks.
 Typically on a modern lacquer finish, most home remedies won't work.

 Understanding Why Some Of These Home Remedies Work To Remove Water Stains From Wood

 By applying an oily substance, such as olive oil, petroleum jelly or mayonnaise to the damaged area and allowing the liquid or gel to remain overnight will oftentimes restore some of the transparency by filling some of the microscopic voids.
 The thing is, the finish must be porous enough to allow the oil or gel to penetrate.